Strong local uniqueness for the vacant set of random interlacements: The observable and coarse-graining

 \section{The observable $h^u$ and coarse-graining}

 We now lay the foundation for the upper bounds in the upcoming sections.
-In Section~\ref{sec:hu}, we introduce the important scalar random variable $h^u$, see \eqref{def:Xu}, which is attached to the interlacement in a system $\Sigma$ of well-separated boxes.
-In Proposition~\ref{prop:Xutail_bnd}, we give bounds on the probabilities that $h^u$ is atypical.
-An important feature of these bounds is that they involve exponentials of ${\rm cap}(\Sigma)$ with the \emph{correct} dependence on $u$ which is crucial to get sharp results in dimension 3.
-The system $\Sigma$ of boxes will be drawn from a set of admissible coarsenings that arise from a coarse-graining scheme presented in \S\ref{subsec:admissible}.
-The coarse-graining leads to a certain `good' event $\mathscr{G}$, introduced in \eqref{def:script_G}, which plays a central role in the rest of the paper.
-As will become clear in the next section, the event $\mathscr{G}$ will be used to propagate certain bounds from a (base) scale $L$ to scale $N \gg L$.
-The event $\mathscr{G}$ is sufficiently generic to fit all our later purposes (i.e.~both sub- and supercritical regimes).
-The main result then comes in \S\ref{subsec:bootsbounds}, see Proposition~\ref{prop:bootstrap_prob}, which yields a deviation estimate on the probability of $\mathscr{G}^c$.
-Crucially, this estimate involves the afore bounds on $h^u$, which control its leading-order decay.
+In \S\ref{sec:hu}, we introduce the scalar random variable $h^u$, see \eqref{def:Xu}, attached to the interlacement in a system $\Sigma$ of well-separated boxes.
+In Proposition~\ref{prop:Xutail_bnd}, we collect bounds on the probabilities that $h^u$ is atypical in terms of ${\rm cap}(\Sigma)$ and quantitative in $u$.
+The system $\Sigma$ of boxes will arise from a coarse-graining scheme presented in \S\ref{subsec:admissible}.
+The coarse-graining leads to a certain `good' event $\mathscr{G}$, introduced in \eqref{def:script_G}.
+As will be apparent in Section~\ref{sec:coarse_graining}, $\mathscr{G}$ will be used to propagate certain bounds from a (base) scale $L$ to scale $N \gg L$.
+The event $\mathscr{G}$ is sufficiently generic to fit all our purposes.
+The main result then comes in \S\ref{subsec:bootsbounds}, see Proposition~\ref{prop:bootstrap_prob}.
+It yields a deviation estimate on the probability of $\mathscr{G}^c$ involving the aforementioned bounds on $h^u$.
+The proof of Proposition~\ref{prop:bootstrap_prob} could be omitted at first reading.